 Some of the highlights of Cinque Terre include a walk along the colorful coastal trail or exploring the small villages.
 We recommend taking in the gorgeous sea view while you kick back with a nice cheese and meat platter and bruschetta at Nessun Dorma or grabbing gelato while the kids play in the local parks and squares.

 Sicily is a natural wonderland overflowing with ancient ruins, pristine beaches, and tons of kid-friendly activities.
 Palermo and Taormina are good home bases for multi-generational travelers.
 There are plenty of vacation rentals in Sicily to choose from, and they offer opportunities to explore beyond these Italian cities.

-In Palermo there’s a puppet museum, botanic garden, and even a zoo.
-The closest beach to Palermo is Mondello Beach if your family wants to spend some time building sand castles and soaking up the sun.
+In Palermo, there’s a puppet museum, a botanic garden, and even a zoo.
+The closest beach to Palermo is Mondello Beach if your family wants to spend time building sand castles and soaking up the sun.

 A great day trip is La Rocca di Cefalù.
 Families can choose to climb La Rocca, a majestic cliff overlooking the town of Cefalu and the ocean.
 It is a steep climb, so family members not hiking might prefer wandering through the streets of town and exploring the piazzas or hanging out on the beach.

 If your extended family is up for an adventure, take a Jeep tour to the summit of Mount Etna volcano (in a 4 wheel vehicle).
 You will be accompanied by a tour guide who will show you the moon-like landscape and the volcano’s crater.

 Families that love amusement parks shouldn’t miss Etnaland at the foot of Mount Etna.
 It’s the largest theme park in Southern Italy and has roller coasters as well as a waterpark.